 Very often, science classes effectively amount to tests of students' abilities to memorize large numbers of facts.
 Sometimes, the classes manage to emphasize an intuitive understanding of these facts within a larger context.
-But rarely are the other two objectives even attempted, let alone emphasized; general scientific methods and processes of thinking are generally overlooked.
-This omission is due to many different factors, including: the difficulty to construct tests that assess such processes, the pressure to achieve broad coverage of the curricular topics and the discomfiture caused to teachers and school administrators by the change in teacher and student role in a modeling-centered curriculum.
-In our view, teaching scientific facts without placing these within a larger context - which includes conveying how this knowledge was established and how new scientific information comes to light - misses the point.
+However, rarely are the other two objectives even attempted, let alone emphasized; general scientific methods and processes of thinking are generally overlooked.
+This omission is due to many different factors, including the difficulty in constructing tests that assess such processes, the pressure to achieve broad coverage of the curricular topics, and the discomfiture caused to teachers and school administrators by the change in teacher and student roles in a modeling-centered curriculum.
+In our view, teaching scientific facts without placing these within a larger context-which includes conveying how this knowledge was established and how new scientific information comes to light-misses the point.
 This miss is why, above all, the modeling approach we have presented here emphasizes a process rather than a result.
-Regardless of one's educational priorities, it is a mistake to assume that one can achieve the first objective listed above while dropping the last three of these objectives.
-Particular facts and theories need a context of processes and beliefs in order to be integrated with existing knowledge and retained.
-This sensemaking context is all the more important for those students who will not continue in the study of science and, for whom, the isolated facts remain "one-night-stands."15
+Regardless of one's educational priorities, it is a mistake to assume that one can achieve the first objective listed while dropping the last three of these objectives.
+Particular facts and theories must have a context of processes and beliefs to be integrated with existing knowledge and retained.
+This sense-making context is all the more important for those students who will not continue in the study of science and for whom the isolated facts remain "one-night stands."16